anthonynavarre/US-Frontend-Candidate-Lab/README.md

 * #invitation background texture PSD shows gradients.
 Opting for repeating background image for now instead in favor of scaling size of content area.
+* Chose to use PT Sans instead of pricy Helvetica Neue for web fonts - would want to vet this decision with designer or, preferably, go with Helvetica Neue from Fonts.com and make this font styling consistent throughout campaign.